 His approach to projects is to address their “style” as an integral part of the same interactive process with the client that produces the program and the budget.
 This insures that style be more than a superficial element of the design, responding to more than the client’s (or architect’s) architectural taste: the “style” of the work is directly reflective of the functions of the project, the existing character of the site, and ultimately, a more comprehensive view of the client’s philosophy and aspirations.

-Among Mr. Wanta’s commercial projects are showrooms for Odegard Carpets both national and international, showrooms for Artistic Tile in New York City, Manhasset, and Chicago, as well as film and sound production facilities, restaurants, numerous private law offices, and other showrooms and trade show exhibition booths for the home furnishings industry.
-The firm has also designed several museum stores and their pop-up locations, and retail outlets.
+Among Mr. Wanta’s commercial projects are showrooms for Odegard Carpets both nationally and internationally, showrooms for Artistic Tile in New York City, Manhasset, Chicago, Dallas and currently Nashville, as well as film and sound production facilities, restaurants, numerous private law offices, and other showrooms and trade show exhibition booths for the home furnishings industry.
+The firm has also designed several museum stores, their pop-up locations, and retail outlets.

 Stephen Alastair Wanta AIA received his Bachelor of Architecture Degree from the Rhode Island School of Design in 1980 where he also received the Reynolds Aluminum School Prize in 1979 and 1980 and The American Institute of Architects Certificate of Merit.
 He has worked at the offices of Machado & Silvetti in Boston and was a Progressive Architecture First Award Co-winner in 1980 for “The Steps of Providence” project.
 He joined Rafael Vinoly Architects P.C. in New York City and became Vice-President in Charge of Design during his seven-year tenure there, and served as Project Architect on projects such as The John Jay College of Criminal Justice, a 360,000 square foot renovation of and addition to the former Haaren High School.
 In the role of Senior Architect at Peter Marino Architect and Associates, he oversaw the design and construction of the $12 million Spa and Fitness Center at the Four Seasons Biltmore in Santa Barbara, California.